spindro/myPage/content/home/about.md

 # Biography

-I am a student of Artificial Intelligence and Robotics at the Sapienza University of Rome.
-Right now I am an intern at the ISPAMM lab working on the exciting new field of Geometric Deep Learning, building neural networks for graph-structured data.
+I am a PhD candidate @ Sapienza University of Rome.
+My research @ ISPAMM lab focuses on two exciting fields in Machine Learning: Graph Neural Network and Adversarial Machine Learning.
+The first studies a family of Neural Networks capable of working directly on graph-structured data that can encode physical, biological, and social systems.
+The second tests the vulnerability of these solution such that they can be deployed safely in the real world.
 Previously I was an intern at the Alcor Lab where my research focused on Computer Vision and Robotics Perception.